 Our lovely Victorian school was built in 1877 however has come a long way since then.
 The main body of the school building is still used, although the Headmaster’s House (which was attached to the school) no longer provides a home for the Head Teacher but is an office, staff room and Head Teacher’s office instead.
-Over the years the school has been extended and the main building now comprises three classrooms, the main school hall, toilets, ICT area and resources room – quite a change from when all the pupils were taught in rows in the school hall all those years ago!
+Over the years the school has been extended and the main building now comprises three classrooms, the main school hall, toilets and resources room – quite a change from when all the pupils were taught in rows in the school hall all those years ago!

 There have been two books written about the history of our school – the first by a previous Headmaster, Mr David Brown, entitled ‘The First 100 Years’ which covers 1877 – 1977 and the second which was a follow up project in 2002 by the then Headmistress, Miss Sara Griffiths, and her class which covered the following 25 years up to 2002 – perhaps in 2027 there could be a third?